Ginolux/zoov_project/gateway/README.md

 ```

-**Given a bike id, start a trip if the corresponding bike is not already in use and return the newly created trip id.**
+**Given a bike ID, start a trip if the corresponding bike is not already in use and return the newly created trip id.**
 * `http://127.0.0.1:8080/5b34cf89b07c1a1785db92d6`

 GET /5b34299e4042be787bd66362